 Gather supporting documents

 The following documents and information must accompany the acquisition statement:

-- A complete and executed copy of the share/unit sale agreement or other agreement(s) relating to the relevant acquisition disclosed in Part D of the statement.
-If requesting a lesser interest to be determined under (D) or (E) of Part D, please also provide full details of the basis for the request including all supporting documents,
+- A full copy of the share/unit sale agreement or other agreement(s) relating to the relevant acquisition disclosed in the statement.
+If requesting a lesser interest to be determined for the acquisition of an economic entitlement or control, please provide full details of the basis for the request including all supporting documents.

-- Details of how the amounts in Part E have been estimated.
-For each of the landholder’s Victorian land holdings, please also provide details of the land’s address, certificate of title volume and folio numbers, a copy of the current municipal rates notice and any valuation(s) prepared by an accredited valuer,
+- Details of how the value of the land holdings has been estimated.
+For each of the landholder’s Victorian land holdings, please provide details of the nature, interest and address of each land holding, including a copy of the current municipal rate notice and any valuation(s) prepared by an accredited valuer.

-- The landholder’s statement of financial position (balance sheet) for the year immediately before the year in which the relevant acquisition occurred,
+- The financial statements and fixed asset register for the landholder and each of its linked entities (if any) for the year immediately before the year in which the relevant acquisition occurred.

-- If applicable, copies of all uncompleted agreements for the sale or purchase of land at the date of the relevant acquisition, and
+- If applicable, copies of all uncompleted agreements for the sale or purchase of land at the date of the relevant acquisition.

-- If a claim for a reduction of duty is being made in Part F, copies of the stamped instrument(s) evidencing the payment of duty
+- If a claim for a reduction of duty has been made under section 89A of the Act, copies of the stamped instrument(s) evidencing the payment of duty.

 These documents must be converted to an electronic format and attached as part of the lodgement process.